 Pre-surgical Planning

-Identifying the relationship between brain lesions and important white matter tracts.
+Determination of the cause and effect of brain lesions and essential white matter tracts.

 Tumor Evaluation